 🔒 Ferrari Theft Risk in Australia

 Ferraris are high-value theft targets, though their rarity in Australia means they are difficult to sell or strip for parts domestically.
-Most modern Ferraris include advanced factory security systems.
-Insurers typically require additional security measures for exotic vehicles.
+Modern Ferraris include advanced factory security systems with GPS tracking options.
+The National Motor Vehicle Theft Reduction Council monitors vehicle theft trends across Australia.

-• Modern Ferraris feature factory immobilisers and GPS tracking options
+• Modern Ferraris feature factory immobilisers and optional GPS tracking

-• Secure garage storage is typically required by insurers
+• Secure locked garage storage is typically required as a condition of cover

-• Aftermarket GPS tracking systems may reduce premiums
+• Aftermarket GPS tracking systems with real-time alerts are worth considering

-• Rarity in Australia makes stolen Ferraris difficult to dispose of
+• Rarity in Australia makes stolen Ferraris extremely difficult to dispose of

 ⭐ Ferrari Safety Considerations

-Ferraris feature advanced safety technology including carbon-ceramic brakes, traction control, and stability systems.
-However, the extreme performance capabilities mean driver skill is a significant factor in accident risk.
+Ferraris feature advanced safety technology including carbon-ceramic brakes, sophisticated traction control, and electronic stability systems.
+However, their extreme performance capabilities mean driver skill is a significant factor.
 Some insurers may require evidence of advanced driving training.

-• Advanced traction and stability control on all modern models
+• Advanced multi-stage traction and stability control on all modern models

-• Carbon-ceramic braking systems for superior stopping power
+• Carbon-ceramic braking systems delivering exceptional stopping power

 • Advanced driver assistance systems on newer models (Roma, Purosangue)

-• Some insurers may require completion of a high-performance driving course
+• Some specialist insurers may require a high-performance driving course

 Ferrari Insurance FAQs